meteor/galaxy-docs/source/mongodb.md

 <h2 id="configure-oplog">Configuring Oplog Tailing</h2>

 Meteor can get real time updates from MongoDB by using [oplog tailing](https://github.com/meteor/meteor/wiki/Oplog-Observe-Driver).
-Oplog tailing involves reading the the MongoDB 'operations log' - a special Mongo collection that records all the write operations as they are applied to your database.
+Oplog tailing involves reading the MongoDB 'operations log' - a special Mongo collection that records all the write operations as they are applied to your database.

 To use Oplog tailing, the database must be a Replica set enabled database.